Tutorial - Deploy your first application

 - Exposed this application within the cluster via a Service.

-- Made the application accessible from the internet via an Ingress.
+- Made the application accessible from the Internet via an Ingress.

 Prerequisites